kgantsov/kvgo/README.md

 # kvgo
-A simple key-value on-disk database that could be embedded in the app or run as a separate server and used trough redis protocol
+A simple key-value on-disk database that could be embedded in the app or run as a separate server and could be used through a redis protocol

 ## Using kvgod server using redis client